jenkinsci/opentelemetry-plugin/docs/monitoring-metrics.md

 ## Build Duration

+:information: In order to control metrics cardinality, the `ci.pipeline.run.duration` metrics are enabled by default aggregating the durations of all the jobs/pipelines under the umbrella `ci.pipeline.id=#other#`.
+To enable per  job/pipeline metrics, use the allow and deny list setting the configuration parameters `otel.instrumentation.jenkins.run.metric.duration.allow_list` and `otel.instrumentation.jenkins.run.metric.duration.deny_list`.

 * Name: `ci.pipeline.run.duration`
 * Type: Histogram with buckets: `1, 2, 4, 8, 16, 32, 64, 128, 256, 512, 1024, 2048, 4096, 8192` (buckets subject to change)
 * Unit: `s`